panlovelyda/Project-4-Group-8/README.md

 ## Data Model Implementation
 1. Read data from sqlite database to Python Pandas dataframe.
 2. Drop the null row again.
-3. Check the unique values in each cloumn.
+3. Check the unique values in each column.
 4. Splite data into features and target arrays.
 6. Splite data into training and testing dataset.
 7. Create standard scaler and fit it.